 The civil surgeon, not the radiologist, is the subject matter expert and final interpretation authority.

-If you are looking for reliable and expedited immigration medical exam service, look no further than Dr. Steven Wittenberg Gordon.
+If you are looking for reliable and smooth immigration medical exam service, look no further than Dr. Steven Wittenberg Gordon.
 He has over 20 years of experience as a United States civil surgeon and has performed thousands of immigration medical exams.

 Visit our website for more details on the doctor and the services offered.
 Schedule an appointment today.